golang/go/gopls/doc/analyzers.md

 check references to loop variables from within nested functions

 This analyzer checks for references to loop variables from within a function literal inside the loop body.
-It checks only instances where the function literal is called in a defer or go statement that is the last statement in the loop body, as otherwise we would need whole program analysis.
+It checks for patterns where access to a loop variable is known to escape the current loop iteration:
+ 1. a call to go or defer at the end of the loop body
+ 2. a call to golang.org/x/sync/errgroup.Group.Go at the end of the loop body

+The analyzer only considers references in the last statement of the loop body as it is not deep enough to understand the effects of subsequent statements which might render the reference benign.

 For example: